codio-content/Javascript_Maze-Decomposition_and_abstractions_-objects/.guides/content/What-is-an-Object--c6b8.md

 - **Properties** are usually simple variable values (see the table below) but can also be other (nested) objects.
 - **Methods** *do something*.
 In code, they are functions that live within an object.
 From our earlier unit you should know that a function is a sequence of instructions that perform a specific task.

 A key purpose of an object is to encapsulate all things relating to that object into a single structure that is defined as one coherent unit.
-We will dig deeper into objects in a later Unit.

 |||